Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzVirtualNetworkGatewayIpConfig.md

 ### SetByResourceId
 ```
-New-AzureRmVirtualNetworkGatewayIpConfig -Name <String> [-PrivateIpAddress <String>] [-SubnetId <String>]
+New-AzVirtualNetworkGatewayIpConfig -Name <String> [-PrivateIpAddress <String>] [-SubnetId <String>]
  [-PublicIpAddressId <String>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ### SetByResource
 ```
-New-AzureRmVirtualNetworkGatewayIpConfig -Name <String> [-PrivateIpAddress <String>] [-Subnet <PSSubnet>]
+New-AzVirtualNetworkGatewayIpConfig -Name <String> [-PrivateIpAddress <String>] [-Subnet <PSSubnet>]
  [-PublicIpAddress <PSPublicIpAddress>] [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmVirtualNetworkGatewayIpConfig** cmdlet creates a configuration assigned to a Virtual Network Gateway with a (previously created) Public IP Address based on Subnet ID.
+The **New-AzVirtualNetworkGatewayIpConfig** cmdlet creates a configuration assigned to a Virtual Network Gateway with a (previously created) Public IP Address based on Subnet ID.

 ## EXAMPLES

 ### 1: Create an IP Configuration for a Virtual Network Gateway
 ```
-$gwIpConfig = New-AzureRmVirtualNetworkGatewayIpConfig -Name myGWIpConfig -SubnetId $myGWsubnet.Id -PublicIpAddressId $myGWpip.Id
+$gwIpConfig = New-AzVirtualNetworkGatewayIpConfig -Name myGWIpConfig -SubnetId $myGWsubnet.Id -PublicIpAddressId $myGWpip.Id
 ```

 Configures a Virtual Network Gateway with a Public IP Address.
-The variable $myGWsubnet is obtained using the **Get-AzureRmVirtualNetworkSubnetConfig** cmdlet on the "GatewaySubnet" within the Virtual Network you intend to create a Virtual Network Gateway.
-The variable $myGWpip is obtained using the **New-AzureRmPublicIpAddress** cmdlet.
+The variable $myGWsubnet is obtained using the **Get-AzVirtualNetworkSubnetConfig** cmdlet on the "GatewaySubnet" within the Virtual Network you intend to create a Virtual Network Gateway.
+The variable $myGWpip is obtained using the **New-AzPublicIpAddress** cmdlet.

 ## PARAMETERS